kenji-fidelis/Laser-Measuring-Tape/README.md

 - Code exists in "laserTapewswitch"
 - Connections are shown in "Setup"
+- The components for the 3D printed enclosure is available in "Frame"

 ## Concept: Time of Flight
 The VL53L0X contains a laser transmitter and a receiver.
 The transmitted laser beam, reflects off a surface and hits the receiver.
 The time of flight for this duration is calculated by the sensor, to obtain the distance reading.